Pakistanis love holidays, no doubt about it!

 2. National Holidays

 Pakistan also enjoys a fair amount of national holidays.
 National holidays are usually celebrated in the memory of important days in the history of that country.
 National holidays may include Independence Day, Defence Day and Constitution Day.
+If you have a knack for history you should not miss visiting famous historical places in Pakistan.

 Fun fact: Did you know the United States and Denmark are the only countries that have no national holidays?